-9. On request of the other Party, a Party shall provide pertinent information on the award of a contact as may be necessary to determine whether a given procurement was conducted fairly, impartially and in accordance with this Chapter.
-Such information shall include information on the characteristics and relative advantages of the winning tender and on the contract price.
+10. On request of the other Party, a Party shall provide pertinent information on the tender and evaluation procedures used in the conduct of a covered procurement sufficient to demonstrate that the particular procurement was conducted fairly, impartially, and in accordance with this Chapter.
+Such information shall include information on the characteristics and relative advantages of the successful tender and on the contract price.